pvblicltd/Generator-CppAng/README.md

 >Yeoman Generator for MOJ Angular projects within the CPP.

-This generator follows the [Angular Best Practice Guidelines for Project Structure](http://blog.angularjs.org/2014/02/an-angularjs-style-guide-and-best.html) and is managed by @eknowles.
+This generator follows the [Angular Best Practice Guidelines for Project Structure](http://blog.angularjs.org/2014/02/an-angularjs-style-guide-and-best.html) and is currently managed by J GRAY.

 Features